wazuh/wazuh-documentation/source/user-manual/overview.rst

 Wazuh server
 ------------

-The Wazuh server is based on a suite of applications where each application or component is designed to accomplished a certain task.
+The Wazuh server is based on a suite of applications where each application or component is designed to accomplish a certain task.
 These components work together to:

 - analyze data received from various logs,
 - trigger alerts when a log event matches a rule,